FREVA-CLINT/freva/docs/source/api/APIRef.rst

                              - ``facet_mapping``: Translation rules describing
                                how to map the freva DRS standard to the desired standard.
-This can be useful if ``GET /search_facets`` was instructed to *not* tranlate the facet entries and the translation should be done from client side.
+This can be useful if ``GET /search_facets`` was instructed to *not* translate the facet entries and the translation should be done from client side.
                              - ``primary_facets``: Array of facets that are most important.
 This can be useful for building clients